AODBA/pg_stuff/README.md

 # pg_stuff

-Just random recources that i find usefull when working with PG
+Just random resources that i find usefull when working with PG